Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 The past continuous tense uses stare as an auxiliary in its past imperfect form along with a gerund.
 Here’s the formula:

-subject + auxiliary stare in past imperfect form + gerund form of verb + rest of sentence
+subject + auxiliary stare in the past imperfect form + gerund form of the verb + rest of sentence

-Avere, essere, stare.
-These verbs really make up the bedrock of the Italian language.
+Avere, essere and stare make up the bedrock of the Italian language.
 Often, when beginners learn Italian, they learn how to use the past and continuous tenses without really thinking about all the ways that avere, essere and stare “help out.”

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)